mertguldur/Pino/README.md

 7. It is scalable; all of its features are designed to function in systems with arbitrary number of computers.

+8. The dataset file is read and replicas are created in parallel so as to speedup the storage initialization in computers with multi-core processors.

 ### Running Instructions

 Inside the bin folder, run the following command: